Skip to content

 • read:org

 This will generate client credentials.
-Use the device flow and client credentials to manually create an access token using an API client tool, such as Postman.
+Use the device flow and client credentials to manually create an access token using an API client tool (for example, Postman).

 GitHub Connector Configuration in Search AI